 Here you can take part in some lure fishing for mangrove jack, estuary cod, flathead, and tarpon.
 You can also surface lure for trevally and tarpon.
 Kayak fishing is particularly popular here.
 The creek opens out into the sea of Moore Park Beach, where you can find flathead.
 You can also fish directly on the beach for whiting.

 The Kolan River is a very popular fishing spot.
 The fish here can be seasonal, but it has some wide and shallow sandflats where you can find whiting and flathead, which it is perfect for both lure casting and bait fishing.

 There are also smaller mangrove-lined tributaries and a mangrove system at the mouth where you can find jack, cod, black bream, mud crabs, and even salty barra.

-There are holiday parks situated directly at the best fishing locations, so you can completely center your visit around fishing if you want to.
+There are holiday parks situated directly at the best fishing locations, so you can completely centre your visit around fishing if you want to.
 There, you can fully immerse yourself in the beautiful location and really dedicate yourself to the pursuit of fishing.

 A visit to Moore Park Beach is never dull.
 It is a perfect spot for all the family, with activities that everyone can enjoy.
-Whether you want to spend your time surfing the ocean waves, fishing, walking, barreling along the coastline in your 4WD, or relaxing and watching the amazing wildlife, you can find plenty to fill your time and to really get the most out of your visit.
+Whether you want to spend your time surfing the ocean waves, fishing, walking, barreling along the coastline in your 4WD, or relaxing and watching the amazing wildlife, you can find plenty to fill your time and really get the most out of your visit.

 More Pages On Beaches